Cost to Replace Aluminum Wiring in a House

 Frequently Asked Questions

 Can I stay in the house during the work?
-Yes.
-Circuits are isolated and reinstated each evening.
-We provide temporary power drops for refrigerators and critical medical devices.
+Yes, temporary power solutions are provided.

 Next Steps